cdsap/Talaiot/README.md

 [ ![Download](https://api.bintray.com/packages/cdsap/maven/talaiot/images/download.svg?version=0.1.9) ](https://bintray.com/cdsap/maven/talaiot/0.1.9/link)

-Talaiot is a simple and extensible plugin to track length your Gradle tasks and add metrics in  .
+Talaiot is a simple and extensible plugin targeting teams using Gradle Build System.

-Talaiot is targeting medium/big teams of developers using Gradle Build System.
+It records duration of your Gradle tasks to helping to understand problems of the build of the team.

 Some of the features are:

 * Integration within Time/Series systems